jiny2001/deeply-recursive-cnn-tf/README.md

 This project is a test implementation of ["Deeply-Recursive Convolutional Network for Image Super-Resolution", CVPR2016](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Kim_Deeply-Recursive_Convolutional_Network_CVPR_2016_paper.pdf) using tensorflow

-Paper: "Deeply-Recursive Convolutional Network for Image Super-Resolution" by Jiwon Kim, Jung Kwon Lee and Kyoung Mu Lee Department of ECE, ASRI, Seoul National University, Korea
+Paper: ["Deeply-Recursive Convolutional Network for Image Super-Resolution"] (https://arxiv.org/abs/1511.04491) by Jiwon Kim, Jung Kwon Lee and Kyoung Mu Lee Department of ECE, ASRI, Seoul National University, Korea

-Training highly recursive CNN is so hard.
-However this paper makes it with some tricks like sharing filter weights or using intermediate outputs to suppress divergence in training.
+Training highly deep CNNlayers is so hard.
+However this paper makes it with some tricks like sharing filter weights and using intermediate outputs to suppress divergence in training.
+The model in the papaer contains 20 CNN layers without no any max-pooling layers, I feel it's amazing.

 Also the paper’s super-resolution results are so nice. :)